vladimirbojinov/Projects/RockPaperScissors/README.md

 # Rock Paper Scissors
 This is a two players games where both players choose **rock, paper and scissors**.
-In this case its a player against a computer and the player is trying to beat the computer.

 # About the project
 The project is writen entirely in C# and the game is **console based**.
+The project aim to recreate the game but with only one player, the second player is the computer.
+Then the player have to choose one of three optons to beat the bot.

+# How does the code work
+First the bot choses one of the three options
-The valid inputs of the player are:
+Then a cycle is started which ends when the player type `stop` After that the player is bein asked to choose one of each option The valid inputs of the player are:

- - `Rock, rock, r`
+ `Rock, rock, r`
- - `Paper, paper, p`
+ `Paper, paper, p`
- - `Scissors, scissors, s`
+ `Scissors, scissors, s`

-Based on the output on the player and computer this may be the results
+Then a series of checks that are based on the tabble bellow makes shure who is the winner at the end

 | Player | Computer | Results |
 | --- | --- | --- |